robotNoir/robotNoir.github.io/_posts/2018-02-19-latex-for-chemistry-getting-started.md

 Hello World!
 \end{document}
 ```
-To compile this to a pdf file in Atom, go to Packages > LaTeX > Build or `CMD + SHIFT + P` on Mac.
+To compile this to a pdf file in Atom, go to Packages > LaTeX > Build or `CMD + SHIFT + P` and then 'Build' followed by `Enter` on Mac.
 In the bottom left corner of Atom there's a little spinning wheel to show that LaTeX is building the file which should be done really quickly and generate a number of files in the same folder as the `.tex` file.

 If all has gone well you should end up with a pdf that looks like this:

 [latex-chemistry-1-example-output.png]({{site.baseurl}}/assets/latex-chemistry-1-example-output.png)
 {: .center}